snowplow/advanced-analytics-web-accelerator/content/_index.md

 #### What you will learn

-In approximately 2 working days (~13 working hours) you can achieve the following:
+In approximately 8 working hours you can achieve the following:

 - **Upload data -** Upload a sample Snowplow events dataset to your Snowflake warehouse
 - **Model -** Configure and run the snowplow-web data model